-Back translation is effective for legal translation, such as multilingual contracts, where big issues could arise due to low-quality translation and miscommunications.
+Back translation is effective for legal purposes.
+Especially in multilingual contracts, where big issues can arise due to low-quality translation and miscommunications.
 Instruction manuals and restaurant menus can benefit from back translation as well.
-Back translation is more cost efficient than having materials reprinted, getting a lawsuit due to mistranslations and losing customers as well.
+Back translation is more cost efficient than having materials reprinted.
+It’s also better than getting a lawsuit due to mistranslations and losing customers as well.

 The method can be very handy when translating legal and technical documents.
 When properly done, it sees to it that text has been rendered accurately into the target language.
 The translation of legal documents is very tricky and requires clarity as even a minor error can have huge repercussions.
-Back translation can pinpoint ambivalent or potentially confusing language.
+This method can pinpoint ambivalent or potentially confusing language.

-There are a few examples where back translation may be effective or beneficial.
+There are a few examples where this method may be effective or beneficial.
 In 1840, the bilingual Treaty of Waitangi was drawn up between the Maori chiefs and England.
-Had back translation been utilized to review the treaty, New Zealand might not have been founded.
+Had this method been utilized to review the treaty, New Zealand might not have been founded.
 In the English version, the chiefs of the Maori tribes ceded sovereignty over the land to England.
 However, the Maori version stated that the tribes only gave the conquerors permission to use and administer their land in exchange for protection from other invaders.

-The violent conflicts because of that lasted for more than 20 years, with England coming out the victor in the end.
+The violent conflicts because of that lasted for more than 20 years.
+In the end, England emerged as the victor.

 It can backfire as well.
 Mark Twain was a back translator.
-His first success as a writer was from his short story, “The Celebrated Jumping Frog of Calaveras County” that was published in 1865.
+His first success as a writer was from his short story, “The Celebrated Jumping Frog of Calaveras County”.
+He published the book in 1865.
 It was a story about a gambler, Jim Smiley.
 Twain discovered a French translation of his short story.

-He painstakingly back translated the French translation into English and published it, showing the world that the translator did not really translate the work but rather just jumbled the words, coming up with something that did not resemble the original one bit.
+He painstakingly back translated the French translation into English and published it.
+And with this, he showed the world that the translator did not really translate the work but rather just jumbled the words.
+He proved that the translator came up with something that did not resemble the original one bit.